Alejogb1/job-board/blog-data/can-swifts-core-data-managedobjectcontext-accept-an-asynchronous-function.md

 id: "can-swifts-core-data-managedobjectcontext-accept-an-asynchronous-function"
 ---

 , let’s tackle this one.
-The intersection of asynchronous operations and `managedObjectContext` in Core Data is, shall we say, an area ripe for misunderstanding.
+The intersection of asynchronous operations and `managedObjectContext` in Core Data is say, an area ripe for misunderstanding.
 I’ve spent more late nights than I care to remember debugging issues stemming from precisely this.
 To answer your core question directly: no, a `managedObjectContext` doesn't _directly_ accept an asynchronous function in the sense of passing an async function as a parameter to a method.
 However, that doesn’t mean asynchronous operations can't interact with a `managedObjectContext` safely and effectively; it just requires careful orchestration.

 The problem stems from the fundamentally single-threaded nature of `managedObjectContext`.
 It is, by design, not thread-safe and operates on a specific dispatch queue (or context) – typically the main queue for UI interaction or a background queue for data processing.
 Introducing async functions, which by their nature operate concurrently, without proper handling is a recipe for data corruption, race conditions, and ultimately, app crashes.